-Bernard Ghanem is currently an Assistant Professor in the CEMSE division and a member of the Visual Computing Center at King Abdullah University of Science and Technology (KAUST).
+Bernard Ghanem is currently an Associate Professor in the CEMSE division and a member of the Visual Computing Center at King Abdullah University of Science and Technology (KAUST).

 Before that, he was a Senior Research Scientist at the University of Illinois Urbana-Champaign (UIUC) in Singapore, where he still holds an adjunct position.
 He heads projects that develop algorithms in computer vision, machine learning, and optimization geared towards real-world applications, including semantic video analysis in sports and automated surveillance, large-scale activity recognition, and 2D/3D scene understanding.